Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/the_dashboards/visibility_dashboards.md

 ### Viewing the health and usage metrics for your APIs

-The **API Report - Health and Usage** dashboard shows the API metrics ingested inside the platform.
+The **API Report - Health and Usage** dashboard shows the API metrics ingested inside the Platform.

 ![Health & Usage dashboard](/Images/dashboard_health_and_usage.png)